-The Pending Decisions list contains details such as created date, the person or team the decision is assigned to, title of the manual input step, type of record on which the action is pending, for example Alert as shown in the above image, and due date till when the decision should be taken are displayed.
-Users can also sort the pending decisions by Recent, i.e., based on its created date or on the Due By, which is the date by which a decision requires to be given.
-You can filter pending actions list by All, which displays all the pending items, Me, which displays the pending actions that has been to current user, or My Teams, which displays the pending actions that has been assigned to the team(s) of the current user.
+The manual input prompt of the Pending Tasks panel contains a Pending Tasks list which displays details such as created date, the person or team the decision is assigned to, the title of the manual input step, type of record on which the action is pending, for example, the Alert record, as shown in the above image, and due date till when the decision should be taken are displayed.
+Users can also sort the pending tasks by Recent, i.e., based on its created date or on the Due By, which is the date by which a decision requires to be given.
+You can filter the list of pending tasks by All, which displays all the pending items, Me, which displays the pending tasks that have been assigned to the current user, or My Teams, which displays the pending tasks that have been assigned to the current user.